ropensci/emld/README.md

 light-weight implementation that seeks to provide both an intuitive data format and make maximum use of existing technology to work with that format.
 In particular, this package emphasizes tools for working with linked data through the JSON-LD format.
+This package is not meant to replace `EML`, as it does not support the more complex operations found in that package.
+Rather, it provides a minimalistic but powerful way of working with EML documents that can be used by itself or as a backend for those complex operations.
+The next release of the EML R package will use `emld` under the hood.

 Note that the JSON-LD format is considerably less rigid than the EML schema.
 This means that there are many valid, semantically equivalent